 Providing necessary college tuition funds is just one way the program promotes student success.
 Take Stock in Children also offers mentors who inspire and guide young minds along with school-based ambassadors who keep track of student progress and enhance learning through enrichment activities.

-Middle and high school students are required to complete their annual update and sponsor thank you letter between August 1st through October 1st of each year.
+All newly signed middle and high school students are required to complete their update and sponsor thank you letter by April 7, 2023.

 College students are required to complete their annual update and sponsor thank you letter between May 15th through June 30th each year.